FDA cleared Medrobotics' Flex Robotic System for colorectal procedures earlier this year.Medrobotics Corp.

 That makes designing new surgical robots simultaneously exciting and daunting.
 For Meghan Thorne, PhD, a medical biophysicist and program manager at Raynham, MA-based Medrobotics Corp., working in this space means taking a human-centered approach to answering befuddling questions like, "why do so many robotic surgeons operate the robot in their socks?"

-with 16 years' experience in medical devices that includes surgical robotics, haptic devices, surgical instrumentation, surgical simulation, and medical imaging, thorne shared her design process with MD&M Minneapolis attendees in November, and she will share similar insights at BIOMEDevice Boston in April.
+With 16 years' experience in medical devices that includes surgical robotics, haptic devices, surgical instrumentation, surgical simulation, and medical imaging, Thorne shared her design process with MD&M Minneapolis attendees in November, and she will share similar insights at BIOMEDevice Boston in April.

 The first step toward developing new robotic-assisted tools is to identify the current needs through ethnographic research.

 "This is immersing yourself in the environment," Thorne said.
 "The first thing I do is I go into a clinical environment and watch the procedure.
 I want to be a fly on the wall, I don't want to interrupt the process or make them change the process based on me being there."

 This isn't the time to probe the surgical team with questions or ideas, she said.
 "I don't want to come in with a solution and say, 'hey, what do you think about that?"

 During this step, Thorne finds it helpful to remember the acronym POET (People, Object, Environment, and the Task).
 It's a time for her to observe the people in the operating room, the objects that they interact with or have to maneuver around, and the tasks that they are ultimately trying to complete.
 Later she can do follow up interviews, send out questionnaires, or even browse flyers at the hospital to help her fill in the whys of her observations.